Skip to content

 D --> G[Monitor at next threshold]

-Run the diagnostic before applying context compression strategies.
+Run the diagnostic before you apply context compression strategies.
 Compression without attribution risks discarding high-value content while leaving the actual inflator in place.

 /context exposes tool-call attribution directly to the developer rather than compressing behind the scenes.
 No other major AI coding harness currently documents an equivalent developer-facing diagnostic.
 The pattern generalizes: any harness that tracks per-tool token contribution can expose the same surface.